 With wildfires smoldering all over California, prevention has risen to the top of lawmakers’ agenda.
-A key to making forests more fire-resistant is to thin tree stands and thus reduce the fuel that propels the blazes—a reality the Legislature acknowledged late Friday by approving a proposal that includes $200 million for that purpose.
+A key process in managing forests for fire resistance is thinning tree stands to reduce the fuel that propels the blazes.
+Lawmakers are voting this week on a proposal that includes $200 million for that purpose.

 Here are five things to keep in mind: